Frontier Area Rural Mental Health Camp and Mentorship Program (FARM CAMP)

 FARM CAMP organizers also mentor these students and stay in touch after camp ends.
 Mentoring offers career counseling and overall support, especially to students struggling at home or in school.

-In 2019, 13 high school students from rural Broadwater, Chadron, Gordon, Rushville, and Sidney participated in the camp.
+In 2019, 13 high school students from Broadwater, Chadron, Gordon, Rushville, and Sidney participated in the camp.
 Six alumni from earlier camps also returned to participate again and/or mentor new students.

 The Winnebago camp did not take place in 2018 or 2019 but received the following numbers of students in past years: